 Marks and Spencers had a few Mr Blobby items in their stores in the 90s.

-One of their most popular products was their Mr Blobby Birthday Cake, the perfect way to celebrate a Blobby fan's Birthday.
+One of their most popular products was their Mr Blobby Birthday Cake, they sold 16,000 every week!
+They were the perfect way to celebrate a Blobby fan's Birthday.

 Images courtesy of Vice UK, onwardigo.wordpress.com and blastfromthepastderby.com.